 The effect of water and sediment quality on platypus numbers has been studied in creeks near Melbourne (Serena and Pettigrove 2005).
-Three factors were found to be adversely related to platypus population status: (1) nutrient enrichment (especially elevated levels of total phosphorus in water), (2) the amount of suspended sediment in surface water after storms, and (3) the concentration of metal contaminants (lead, zinc and cadmium) in bottom sediment.
+Three factors have been found to be adversely related to platypus population status: (1) nutrient enrichment (especially elevated levels of total phosphorus in water), (2) the amount of suspended solids in surface water after storms, and (3) the concentration of metal contaminants (lead, zinc and cadmium) in bottom sediment.

-The maximum average total phosphorus concentration associated with abundant platypus populations (defined by one or more animals consistently being captured at every survey site) was approximately 0.06 mg/litre.
-A negative impact of high phosphorus levels on platypus numbers and reproductive success makes sense given that nutrients can both promote algal blooms and trigger low levels of dissolved oxygen, causing many macroinvertebrates to decline or disappear.
-It’s also possible that increased algal growth triggered by nutrients could hamper platypus foraging by physically impeding prey detection and capture.
+The maximum average total phosphorus concentration associated with healthy platypus populations (defined by one or more animals consistently being captured at every survey site) has been found to be approximately 0.06 mg/litre.
+A negative impact of phosphorus on platypus numbers makes sense – excessive nutrients are known to promote algal blooms and trigger low levels of dissolved oxygen, causing many aquatic invertebrates to decline or disappear.
+Increased algal growth may also hamper platypus foraging by physically impeding prey detection and capture.

-Given that a platypus normally keeps its eyes closed underwater and often feeds at night, the adverse impact of suspended sediment is unlikely to be caused directly by increased turbidity.
+Given that a platypus normally shuts its eyes underwater and often feeds at night, the adverse impact of suspended solids is unlikely to be due to poor water clarity.
 Instead, it probably reflects the fact that suspended solids eventually settle on the channel bed, and unconsolidated fine sediment provides a poor habitat for most aquatic macroinvertebrates.
-In addition, high levels of suspended sediment can trigger downstream drift by aquatic insects, sometimes reducing bottom-dwelling populations by more than 50% in just 24 hours (Culp et al. 1986).
+In addition, high levels of suspended solids can trigger downstream drift by aquatic insects, sometimes reducing bottom-dwelling populations by more than 50% in just 24 hours (Culp et al. 1986).

 Exposure to high levels of lead, zinc and cadmium in sediment can be lethal to freshwater fish and invertebrates, and has been linked to reduced macroinvertebrate diversity and abundance in Australian streams.
-Although the elevated metal concentrations recorded in urban creeks most plausibly contribute to low platypus numbers due to reduced prey abundance, it’s possible (though by no means proven) that direct toxic effects could occur, for example through bioaccumulation.
-Because metals bind to bottom sediment, they can remain in the environment long after the main source of contamination has been eliminated.
+Although elevated metal concentrations in urban creeks most plausibly contribute to low platypus numbers due to reduced prey abundance, it’s possible (though by no means proven) that direct toxic effects could occur – for example, through bioaccumulation.
+Because heavy metals bind to bottom sediment, they can remain in the environment long after the primary contamination source has been eliminated.